-Your campaign starts with ads so basically the ads are the gateway to your campaign.
+Your campaign starts with ads so basically the ads.
+The ads are the gateway to your campaign.

-This isn't a competition of the prettiest ad or the most creative ad.
+Affiliate Marketing isn't a competition of the prettiest ad or the most creative ads.

-One of the biggest problems with advertising on billboards TV or magazines is that you have no idea of how much profit you've made or lost with it.
+One of the biggest problems with advertising on billboards, T.V., or magazines is that you have no idea how much profit you've made or lost with it.

 It's not possible to track the exact metrics.

 We call this return on investment(ROI) in Affiliate Marketing, which how much you made on the money you spent.

 We can tell exactly ROI on a campaign.

 With today's internet, you can track precisely how much your campaign has made or how much you have lost.
 You can also see which ads have the most clicks, which ads made money, and which ads lost money.
 Plus, how many times the ads were shown(Impressions).